The Making of a Genius?

-We then need to figure out what actions we need to take and what systems or habits we can develop that will help us to live consistently by these values.
+We then need to figure out what actions we need to take and what systems or habits we can develop to help us live consistently by these values.

 Our identity, or who we see ourselves to be, often consists of many factual things.
 It may include our name, our family, our nationality, our ethnicity or racial background, our culture, our class, our friends, our relationship status, our sexuality, our gender, our religious beliefs, where we live, where we work, what we do for work, what our interests and hobbies are, and what we like to do for fun or to relax.
 Most people can answer these questions fairly easily.

 Different factors can shape the overall identity of one person much more than they do for others.
-A cisgender straight white male may not consider that his gender, race, sexuality or culture play a big role in his identity, but these factors could be huge for someone who is non-gender conforming or sexually fluid or from a minority cultural or religious group in the country that they live in and have suffered stigma or discrimination as a result.
+For example, a cisgender straight white male may not consider that his gender, race, sexuality or culture play a big role in his identity.
+However, these factors could be huge for someone who is non-gender conforming or sexually fluid or from a minority cultural or religious group in the country they live in and have suffered stigma or discrimination.

 1a.
 Take a personality test to help answer the question “Who am I?”

-No matter what is important to you, it is important for everyone to construct a cohesive narrative or story about who they are.
-If you are getting stuck in describing what your personality is, there are a number of tests out there that can help you.
-Peterson and I both agree that the five-factor personality model is probably the best personality test for the average person who is trying to understand themselves better.
-It can be completed for free at this website.
+No matter what is important to you, everyone needs to construct a cohesive narrative or story about who they are.
+If you are getting stuck in describing your personality, there are many tests out there that can help you.
+Peterson and I agree that the five-factor personality model is probably the best personality test for the average person trying to understand themselves better.
+You can complete it for free at this website.

 Looking at my last IPIP-NEO results, here are my percentile scores on each of the five factors, ranked from highest to lowest: